GET 30% OFF YOUR FIRST YEAR!

 Limited time - use promo code: AWFJ30 at checkout

-A collection of over 150 features and shorts directed by women.
+A curated collection of films directed by women with featured selections by AWFJ.
 Filmmakers include Maren Ade, Véra Belmont, Marleen Gorris, Jessica Hausner, Atsuko Hirayanagi, Wanuri Kahiu, Mélanie Laurent, Maiwenn, Rungano Nyoni, Alice Rohrwacher, Julie Taymor, Cathy Yan, and more!

 Share